 Additionally, you should keep all repair records from your accident and any photos or videos you took at the scene.

-If you were injured, your medical records will be crucial, including things like related prescriptions, physical therapy records, chiropractic services, and so forth.
+If you are injured, your medical records will be crucial, including related prescriptions, physical therapy records, chiropractic services, etc.

-Not only is it essential to have your medical information organized for insurance purposes, but it’s also a good practice in the event of a lawsuit.
+Not only is it essential to have your medical information organized for insurance purposes, but it’s also a good practice in case of a lawsuit.

 Decide on Representation